rstenvi/droidlog2timeline/configs/README.md

   as the information the xml file gathers, the "and" keyword can be used.
 The filenames must be enclosed in "[[" and "]]" and each file must be separated by " and ".
 This should be used the same way as regular expression, inside one directory.
-It can only be used once and not inside regular expression.
+It can only be used once and not inside or before regular expression, but each name separated by " and " can contain a regular expression.
 Media files is an example where this is used, internal and external storage have similar databases and the same XML-config can be used for both.

 Information about file
 ----------------------